raymand211092/teamspeak-discord-voice-bridge/README.md

 ## Starting
 Setup your credentials inside .credentials.toml by copying credentials.example.toml

-Then join a voice channel in discord, type ~join in a text channel the bot can access.
+Then join a voice channel in discord, type /join_voice in a text channel the bot can access.
 The teamspeak side should already be connected based on your config.

 ## Debugging